dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 .fancy.medium[![](img/mix-up.gif)]

-* 5 MIN:
+* 10 MIN:
-  * choose 1 set of 4 per 2 person team
+  * choose 2 sets of 4
   * brainstorm on how to solve the set
-* 5 MIN:
+* 10 MIN:
-  * then as table discuss options and choose 1 set of 4
+  * then as table discuss options and consolidate on 1 idea
-  * allowed to swap 1 word

 ---
 name: Identify and Sketch Features - 30MIN

 * split up your idea into main features
   * collaboratively build it
+  * can use digital tools like [Pop Paper](https://marvelapp.com/pop/) or [Figma](https://www.figma.com)
   * show user flows
 * prep a **short pitch deck**
   * problem statement /story
   * who is it for?
   * share some thoughts on your solution
-  * what is your special insight?
+  * what is your special insight
+  * show some of your mocks/sketches/drawings
+* post a link to google presentation `#section-2`
+* pitch it

 ???

 ---
-name: Pitch It!
+name: Coming Next

+* Thurs: Share out Hack-a-things
+* Mon: Share a cool paper or article on a tech or a human problem
+* Next Thurs: Teams form